arthur-shaw/code_review_package_2025-03/README.md

 - How can I run system diagnostics before renv attempts to install dependencies (e.g. check that RTools/build tools installed before `renv` attempts to install a package like dplyr that requires compilation)?
 - How can I suppress `renv`'s verbose output when it is more distracting (for non-R users) than useful?
 - Are there other system dependencies I should check for, and if so how?

+# Where to find what the project is already doing

+Here's where you can find where I'm already making some efforts to make the project work on someone else's machine or fail informatively.

+### Provision packages dependencies with `renv`

+- `/renv` that contains some renv-provisioned scripts and will contain the project-specific library.
+- `.RProfile` that points to the `renv` activation script.
+- `renv.lockfile` that captures the snapshotted package dependencies.

+### Check for system requirements

+To work, the project needs:

+- **Compilation tools.** For Windows users (my user base), that's RTools.
+- **Publication tools.** For this project, that's Quarto.
+(Writing this, I'm realizing that I should probably check for Pandoc too, since it's likely necessary for Quarto.)

+[This script](https://github.com/ehcvm3/nsu_sgd/blob/main/R/01_confirmer_outils_systeme.R), sourced by all numbered scripts in the root of the project, checks for RTools and Quarto.